wp-plugins/customericare-livechat/readme.txt

 = Can I use CustomerICare live chat outside of Wordpress? =

 Yes.
 You can simply add the code into another page.

+= Does it support canned responses? =

+Yes.
+We recently added a feature called Quick Responses for fast answers.
+Use them by clicking # when chatting.